 - Transportation – Madison is served by the Dane County Regional Airport and most major airlines.
 By car, Madison is approximately 70 minutes from Milwaukee’s General Mitchell International Airport and 2.5 hours from the Chicago O’Hare International Airport.
 Badger Bus provides service from the Milwaukee airport and Van Galder/Coach USA provides service from Chicago.
 Both buses stop on the UW–Madison campus.

-- Parking – A campus parking permit ($12/day) may be purchased after you register for the workshop.
+- Parking – A campus parking permit ($15/day) may be purchased after you register for the workshop.

 - Accommodations – If you have a disability and desire accommodations, please advise us in advance.
 Requests are confidential.
 This program is offered by UW–Madison’s McBurney Disability Resource Center.

-- Class Descriptions – MEMF 2018 class descriptions are available online.
-Once registered, you will receive a follow up email with a Class Preference Form along with additional information you’ll need as a MEMF participant.
+- Class Descriptions – Class descriptions will be available at a later date.
+Once registered, you will receive a follow up email with a Class Preference Survey along with additional information you’ll need as a MEMF participant.